wpengine/block-pattern-explorer/readme.txt

 == Description ==

 An experimental plugin to preview and insert block patterns in the Block Editor (Gutenberg).
-It is not advised for use on production websites.

-Please note that no block patterns are included.
+Please note that no block patterns are included with this plugin.
 Patterns must be provided by your theme or another plugin.
 You can also use the patterns provided by WordPress if enabled by your theme.

 Furthermore, this plugin should be used in conjunction with the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) until WordPress 5.9 is officially released.